A Guide to The Top 13 Easiest World Languages to Learn

 Immerse yourself in various forms of media to cultivate your language skills.
 In addition to films, TV shows, and music, consider using illustrated books to make the jump between words and images.

-One effective method to learn a new language is to watch one of your favourite movies in your desired language since you’re probably familiar with the dialogue being spoken already and it’s easy to see the connection between your native language and your chosen one.
+One effective method to learn a new language is to “watch one of your favourite movies in your desired language,” says Anglia Translations Ltd Managing Director Mary Gilbey, “you’re probably already familiar with the dialogue being spoken already, so it’s easy to see the connection between your native language and your chosen one.”

 Engage in Conversation with Native Speakers